hhplnt/DST-assessment-3/README.md

 * 03- Activation function investigation.ipynb
 * 04 -
 * 05 -
+* 06 -
-* 06 - Discussion and Conclusions
+* 07 - Discussion and Conclusions

+Hannah wrote files 01,02 and 03, Hailey wrote file 04 and Xin wrote files 05 and 06.
+We jointly wrote file 07.

+## Equity

+Equity is split equally between the three group members.

 ## Requirements